Witch trials in the Holy Roman Empire

-The witch trials in the Holy Roman Empire, composed of the areas of present-day Germany, Switzerland and Austria, were the most extensive in Europe and in the world, both to the extent of the witch trials as such as well as to the number of executions.
+In the Holy Roman Empire, composed of the areas of the present day Germany, the witch trials were the most extensive in Europe and in the world, both to the extent of the trials as such as well as to the number of executions.

 The witchcraft persecutions differed widely between the regions, and was most intense in the territories of the Catholic Prince Bishops in Southwestern Germany.
 The witch trials of the Catholic Prince Bishops of South West Germany were arguably the biggest in the world.
 Witch trials did occur in Protestant Germany as well, but were fewer and less extensive in comparison with Catholic Germany.
 The witch trials of Catholic Austria and Protestant Switzerland were both severe.

 Legal situation

 Witchcraft was formally categorized as a crime in the Holy Roman Empire in the Constitutio Criminalis Carolina in 1532.
 The Holy Roman Empire consisted of a number of autonomous states, both Protestant and Catholic who all had their own laws and regulations, and the witchcraft persecutions, therefore, varied considerably.
 Formally, however, all states within the Holy Roman Empire were under the jurisdiction of the Emperor.
 This made it possible for the accused and their next of kin to appeal any sentence of a local court to the Imperial court.
 In general, such appeals were successful in the Imperial court, but in practice, the local verdict was still put in place because the Imperial court had great difficulty in enforcing their authority over the autonomous states.